mm399-dev-sw/discord-cloud-server-bot/README.md

 6. Save this file under appl/authentication/auth-key.json.
 The name of the file can be adjusted in appl/default.conf

 7. Add your Discord token and the ID of your GCP project to appl/default.conf.
 The ID may be obtained by accessing the project selection.

+### Docker host

+1. Navigate into the root of the repository

+2. Build and run the container with the command 'docker compose up -d'

+3. The bot should come online in Discord

+## Creating a game server

+For example to create a Valheim server on the default port '+install valheim lloesche/valheim-server 2456 WORLD_NAME=saltheim SERVER_PASS=123456789 SERVER_PUBLIC=false'